-Although car accidents make up a small number of the total emergency room visits in Florida, many head and neck injuries commonly occur during car accidents.
+Head and neck injuries commonly occur during car accidents.
 If you experience pain or stiffness after a car accident, you may have sustained an injury that requires a medical examination.

 At Naples Community Injury Center, we provide top-quality treatment for car accident injuries in Naples, Florida.
 Call our Naples office today at 239-631-5445 or use our online contact form to schedule an appointment.

 Treatment for Non-Emergency Car Accident Injuries in Naples